cardstack/cardstack-documentation/guides/concepts/grants.md

   });
 ```

-## Fields restrictions
+## Fields restrictions (optional)

 We can specify to which fields a certain grant applies.
+If you do not specify the fields for a grant, the permissions will be applied to all the fields of the types you describe.
 We can even apply different grants to specific fields in a single entity.
 The following example illustrates the concept:

 ```javascript
 let publicFields = [